Ancient Egypt for Kids

 Gifts of the Nile

 Each spring, snow on the mountains would melt.
 The Nile River would flood.
 When the waters receded, they left behind fertile soil.
 Crops could easily be grown in this black, rich soil.
 The ancient Egyptians called this soil the "The Gift of the Nile".
+The flooding of the Nile was everything to the ancient Egyptians.

 Explore Ancient Egypt